cs3216/cs3216.github.io/coursework/product-design/index.md

 <div class="box">
   <strong class="milestone-counter">Milestone 9:</strong> Finalize the mock ups and save them under the folder "Final".

+  You should also have your final write-up together with your final mock ups.
 </div>

 Your final mock ups should be accompanied by a write-up that describes how your group has met all the milestones for this assignment, summarized all the results and observations from your user testing results and make it easy for the teaching staff to understand how the submitted mock ups are organized.